QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 It is a good example of how a clever algorithm can save a massive amount of computer time.

-(Massive when we multiply saved CPU cycles on each implementation times the number of implementations worldwide).
+(Massive when we multiply saved CPU cycles on each implementation times the number of implementations worldwide)

 The original reference is :cite:`Carroll2006`.